The Tempest: Screen

 John Gielgud wrote that playing Prospero in a film of The Tempest was his life's ambition.
-Over the years, he approached Alain Resnais, Ingmar Bergman, Akira Kurosawa, and Orson Welles to direct.
 Eventually, the project was taken on by Peter Greenaway, who directed Prospero's Books (1991) featuring "an 87-year-old John Gielgud and an impressive amount of nudity".
 Prospero is reimagined as the author of The Tempest, speaking the lines of the other characters, as well as his own.
-Although the film was acknowledged as innovative in its use of Quantel Paintbox to create visual tableaux, resulting in "unprecedented visual complexity", critical responses to the film were frequently negative: John Simon called it "contemptible and pretentious".
+Although the film was acknowledged as innovative for its "unprecedented visual complexity", critical responses were frequently negative: John Simon called it "contemptible and pretentious".

-The Swedish-made 1989 animated film Resan till Melonia (directed by Per Åhlin) is an adaptation of the Shakespeare play, focusing on ecological values.
-Resan till Melonia was critically acclaimed for its stunning visuals drawn by Åhlin and its at times quite dark and nightmare-like sequences, even though the film was originally marketed for children.

 Closer to the spirit of Shakespeare's original, in the view of critics such as Brode, is Leon Garfield's abridgement of the play for S4C's 1992 Shakespeare: The Animated Tales series.
 The 29-minute production, directed by Stanislav Sokolov and featuring Timothy West as the voice of Prospero, used stop-motion puppets to capture the fairy-tale quality of the play.
 Another "offbeat variation" (in Brode's words) was produced for NBC in 1998: Jack Bender's The Tempest featured Peter Fonda as Gideon Prosper, a Southern slave-owner forced off his plantation by his brother shortly before the Civil War.
 A magician who has learned his art from one of his slaves, Prosper uses his magic to protect his teenage daughter and to assist the Union Army.

-Director Julie Taymor's 2010 adaptation The Tempest starred Helen Mirren as a female version of Prospero.
-In 2012, the year that the UK hosted a 'Tempest' themed Olympics opening ceremony, directors Rob Curry and Anthony Fletcher released a theatrical documentary following a South London youth club as they staged a production of the play at the Oval House Theatre in Kennington.
-The adaptation focused heavily on the post-colonial legacy of the play, featuring as it did a racially mixed cast of young Londoners.

-Video games

-The character Miranda in Mass Effect 2 is 'genetically engineered' and a reference to the play and Prospero's enchanted schooling of his daughter.

-The 1999 Adventure game The Book of Watermarks is based upon The Tempest and the 1991 film Prospero's Books.
-Game designer Takashi Kobayashi has stated additional inspiration for the game came from the 1941 short story The Library of Babel.
-In The Book of Watermarks you play the role of Ferdinand.
-As Ferdinand; Prospero tasks you with the retrieval of twelve of his magic books hidden around the island.